How do I find you?

 How does UCC Parker Hilltop celebrate Communion and Baptism?

 We baptize everyone from infants to our elders.
 We baptize persons within our community of faith as a sacramental means of connecting persons to the family of Christ.
 No special profession of faith is required or expected at a baptism, and we generally celebrate this sacrament during our regular worship service on Sunday morning.
 Please see our HOME (Worship) page for more information.
+Persons wishing to be baptized or to have their children baptized must be regular covenantal partners or attendees of our community.
+This is a policy of our church, as baptism is an expression of claiming of and by the community.

 What Adult Education Do You Offer?